shashankDhyani/react-husky/README.md

 # Husky with React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Create a react app.
+## Create a react app for husky demo.

 Create a react app using command
 ### `npx create-react-app react-husky`